wp-plugins/google-adsense-for-responsive-design-gard/readme.txt

 = Do I need my own AdSense account to make this work? =

 Yes.

+= Can I make my ads align left or right? =

+Yes.
+If you would like your ads to align left, use the shortcode [GARD align="left"].
+The same is true for center and right.
+Samples:
+[GARD] will not center or wrap text.
+[GARD align="left"] will make your ad align left and text wrap around it.
+[GARD align="center"] will make your ad centered and text wrap NOT around it.
+[GARD align="right"] will make your ad align right and text wrap around it.

 = Do I have to create ads for every size? =